HannahSaethereng/ChatRoom/README.md

 Java Chatroom App

 ## Overview
-This project will allow users to join your server if they know your ip address and chat with each other.
+This project allow users to join your server if they know your ip address and chat with each other.

 ## Features
 * Start up server from computer